mitanshu7/ansible_workstation/README.md

     2. miniforge
 4. Have a list of flags for software to be installed.
 5. Documentation for individual playbooks and configurations.
+6. Setup a user `ansible` and configure `ansible-pull` for an up-to date system.

 ### **Additional Information:**